 actually were in the movie, they'd have made it a lot better

 Also, Chase has a fucking beer once in awhile, thank fucking god.

 (2014) Dir.
 L. Gabriel Gonda

-Shot on the cuff, DD has a great zero budget courage of its convictions gonzo spirit, a deadpan reverence for the Chick source material and a rich mostly-female and very cute cast and a great "Embrace Jesus" ending.
+Shot on the cuff, DD has a great zero budget gonzo spirit, a deadpan reverence for the Chick source material, a mostly-female, funny and very cute cast and a great "Embrace Jesus" ending.
 If you've even been out on a deep limb end and prayed the 'no atheists in a foxhole' prayer (ala AA) then you'll relate.
-I don't know the extent to which the whole Christian pamphlet ending is meant satirically or not, and I don't ever want to know, it's funnier not knowing; and I respect that the spiritual solution is at least treated with some modicum of decorum and real love.
-Jesus wouldn't be offended either way, methinks - but I bet he can handle it.
+I don't know the extent to which the whole Christian pamphlet ending is meant satirically or not, and I don't ever want to know.
+It's funnier not knowing and I respect that the spiritual solution is at least treated with some modicum of decorum and real love.
+Jesus wouldn't be offended either way.
 The filmmaking team behind the crowdfunded (but which crowd?) little miracle are perhaps the Ron and Suzy Ormond of their time!
 Know what else can now be found on Prime?
-MESA OF LOST WOMEN.
-(On Amazon Prime):
+MESA OF LOST WOMEN!